 – Christopher Palumbo

 A diagnosis of osteosarcoma means months of chemotherapy, limb-salvage surgery or amputation – and in some cases, both, and frequent diagnostic testing to ensure that the disease has not recurred.
-All of this takes a toll on a young person’s ability to excel in school.
-As a reflection of Mason’s commitment to his education during his treatment, we have established a scholarship for high school seniors with a prior diagnosis of osteosarcoma who are pursuing careers in medicine.
+All of this takes a toll on a young person’s ability to excel in school, and .
+As a reflection of Mason’s commitment to his education during his treatment, we have established a scholarship for high school graduates with a prior diagnosis of osteosarcoma who are pursuing careers in medicine.
 An overview of the scholarship program is available.
 The application may be accessed here and is due April 1, 2020.

 Congratulations to our 2018 OS Scholar Christopher Palumbo!

 Mason Allen was an exceptionally kind and caring young man.
 Personal accounts of classmates and those who attended his elementary school underscored how he would seek out those who were excluded, isolated and in need of a kind word or deed.
 Mason was also an honor roll student, a member of the service learning club, and part of the school district’s gifted program.
 In his honor, the MCAMF will make a monetary award to one student matriculating from the elementary and middle schools Mason attended, and the high school he planned to attend.